Computer Vision for Autonomous Vehicles: Problems, Datasets and State of the Art: Ego-Motion Estimation

+Several companies acquire LiDAR data from scanners mounted on cars driving through cities to acquire 3D models of real-world urban environments.
+However, the accuracy of the 3D point positions acquired by the 3D scanners depends on the scanner poses predicted by GPS, inertial sensors, and structure-from-motion, which often fail in urban environments.
+These misalignments cause problems for point cloud registration methods. \citet{Yu2015CVPR} propose to align semantic features that can be matched robustly at different scales.
+By following a coarse-to-fine approach, they first successively align roads, facades, and poles which can be matched robustly.
+Afterwards, they match cars and other small objects which require better initial alignments to find correct correspondences.
+The use of semantic features provides a globally consistent alignment of LiDAR scans, and their evaluation shows improvement over the initial alignments.

-\subsection{Ego-Motion Estimation}
+\section{Ego-Motion Estimation}

-The estimation of the ego-motion, the position and orientation of the car, is another fundamental problem to realize autonomous driving.
-Traditionally, this problem was addressed in wheel odometry with wheel encoders, which measure the rotation of the wheel, by integrating the measurements over time.
+One of the simplest ways of estimating the ego-motion of a vehicle is to use the wheel angle in combination with the output of wheel encoders which measure the rotation of the wheel.
 These methods suffer from wheel slip in uneven terrain or adverse conditions and can not recover from errors in the measurements.
-Visual odometry or LiDAR-based odometry techniques, which estimate ego-motion from images or laser range measurements, became popular because they are less affected by these conditions and can correct estimation errors by recognizing already visited places which is called loop closure (\secref{sec:LoopClosure}).
-A detailed tutorial to this topic was presented by \cite{Scaramuzza2011RAM} and \cite{Fraundorfer2011RAM}.
+Visual odometry and LiDAR-based odometry techniques that estimate ego-motion from visual observations (images or laser range measurements) are more robust in many situations and can correct for drift by loop closure detection, \ie by recognizing re-visited places (\secref{sec:LoopClosure}).
+In this section, we provide a summary of the most relevant visual odometry techniques for autonomous driving.
+For a more detailed survey on visual odometry techniques, we refer the reader to \citet{Scaramuzza2011RAM} and \citet{Fraundorfer2011RAM}.